Stuck Indoors for Months, Now What?

 The solution is obvious-add another notch to your belt.
 You could use your electric drill or some scissors but it’s a job that takes a steady hand.
 One slip of a sharp bit or blade & that beautiful leather belt is ruined.
 The perfect tool for this is a simple cork borer, once found in every chemistry lab.

-Cork borers, if you can find them, are now made as cheaply as possible with & can lose their edge after quickly.
-Sharpen them with what a tapered abrasive stone drill bit or do it by hand with a small, round file.
+Cork borers, if you can find them, need to be sharp to be effective.
+Sharpen with a tapered abrasive drill bit or do it by hand with a small, round file.
 Cinch that belt & start walking!

 Pressure Cooker/Instant Pot Belt Tightening

-- Super fast hard boiled eggs.
-My machine takes 2 minutes to come to pressure & then 6-7 minutes before the heat switches off.
-Cooldown adds another 3 minutes or break the pressure seal if you’re really hungry.
-Cook as many as you might need for a week or two & refrigerate the eggs once cool; a pressure cooker sterilizes food inside an out so they will keep for a very long time.
-This method only heats 100mL (4oz) of water compared to 500mL (2 cups).
+- Hard boiled eggs.
+Allow 2-3 minutes to come to pressure & another 5 for cooking.
+Normal cooldown adds another 3-5 minutes but you can release the pressure if you’re in a hurry.
+Cook what you need for a week or two & refrigerate the eggs in their shell once they’ve cooled.
+Pressure cooked eggs will keep in the fridge for weeks to a month.
+This method only uses 100mL (4oz) of water compared to 500mL (2 cups) to do it in a pot.
 Time & money saved.

 - Oatmeal.
-21 minutes at pressure plus time to warm up & cool, ~35 minutes start to finish compared to over an hour on the stove.
-I cook up enough for a week.
-I use the coarsest, unhulled oats I can buy in bulk because it is dirt cheap (~$30CAD/10kg).
-It makes 400 x 100g (4oz) servings which works out to about 10 cents each.
-Add sugar, nuts, fresh or dried fruit as well as milk to keep it interesting.
-Lots of time & money saved.
+Roughly 35 minutes from warm up to cool down compared to over an hour on the stove.
+Cook enough for the week.
+Bulk hulled oats are cheap (~$25CAD/10kg).
+A bag makes 400 x 100g (4oz) servings which works out to about 7.5 cents a serving.
+Add brown sugar, nuts, fresh or dried fruit as well as milk to suit your tastes.
+Cheap & filling.

 - Mashed potatoes.
-Chop up the potatoes, cook in 6-8 minutes.
+Chop up the potatoes, heat, cook & mash in 10 minutes.

 Cork stoppers for test tubes.
 Make your own spice rack.